 This is the one to get if you're looking for a CR-3 flight computer.

 If you’re looking for a CR-3 flight computer, this one from Jeppesen is the one to get.

 Constructed of rugged, scratch-resistant plastic, it can do everything E6B-style computers can do, in addition to solving wind triangle problems, polar grid navigation pressure pattern flying, and more.

 ASA E6B Paper Flight Computer

-A good backup option to metal and electronic models.$14.15
+A good backup option to metal and electronic models.

 A great inexpensive option to consider is this paper model from ASA.
 It is just as easy to use as the company’s metal computers but is made from solid, heavyweight fiberboard.

-Due to its low price, it might be a good idea to buy this as a cheap backup to an electronic model like ASA CX-3.
+Due to its low price, we recommend buying this as a cheap backup to an electronic model like ASA CX-3.